David Crosby Settles California Car Crash Jogger Lawsuit

 According to the Centers for Disease Control and Prevention (CDC), 9,967 people were killed in alcohol-impaired driving crashes in 2014 alone.
 This accounts for 31% of all traffic-related deaths in the US.
 Drugs other than alcohol were involved in about 16% of motor crashes.

 In situations like these in California, those injured by a driver can recover damages for negligence if the driver breaches his or her duty to act with ordinary care, resulting in harm.
 Drinking and driving can certainly serve as such a breach of duty.
 However, if the injured party somehow contributed to the damages by acting negligently, recovery will be diminished in proportion to the percentage of fault attributable to the plaintiff.
 If Luquin took his case to court, a jury would likely determine what percentage of the accident was his fault for jogging on an less-than-strategic part of the road.

-If a negligent driver has caused you or a loved one harm, contact a California personal injury attorney in your area to assist in remedying the situation.
+If a negligent driver has caused you or a loved one harm, contact an attorney in your area to assist in remedying the situation.